 When the compressed flange has insufficient diameter, the compression cone stops at the flange edge and a compression sleeve forms between the base of the compression cone and the interstice of the insert flange (see right of Figure 7-12).

-The threaded hole flange does not contribute to the clamped parts compliance, although it should be included in the calculation of the fastener compliance according to Table 7-1.
+The threaded hole flange does not contribute to the clamped parts compliance, although it is important to include in the calculation of the fastener compliance according to Table 7-1.